sergeyzhinskiy/ai_bot_yandexgpt/README.md

 └── user_12345.json # Example of user history file

 Security 🔒
-API keys are stored in config.ini (add to .gitignore)
+API keys are stored in config.ini

 Dialog history is saved locally